 Although Uganda has seen a lot of urbanization in the past few years, the majority of Ugandans are still subsistence farmers — working tirelessly to provide enough to feed their families.

 Uganda’s two rainy seasons and plentiful sunshine should mean that families have the ability to grow plenty of food to sustain them throughout the year.
 Unfortunately, poor farming practices and loss of motivation has left many fields in poor condition, and families who struggle to find enough to eat.

 The last piece of the puzzle for subsistence farmers in Uganda is getting a fair price for their products.
-The majority of farmers have no means to store maize (corn) for an extended period and is therefore subject to the price of the crop at harvest, which is the lowest price for the year.
+The majority of farmers have no means to store maize (corn) for an extended period, and is therefore subject to the price of the crop at harvest, which is the lowest price for the year.
 Although Farming God’s Way will increase our farmers’ yields, we want to ensure they can get a fair price for their work.
 Amazima constructed a warehouse where we buy maize and beans from farmers at a price reflecting what the product is actually worth.
-The maize and beans stored from local farmers are then used to offset the cost of food in our Education Sponsorship Outreach and Masese Feeding Outreach.
 Our families can feel good about increased yields, a fair paycheck for their work, and know that their crops are feeding their community.